My alarmist period

 Feel free to comment!

 There are quite a lot of experts, often engineers, who have interesting hypotheses about the physics of climate, and they need a chance to be criticised, to find out if there is any value in their work.
-We just started the website, and there are already some amazing discoveries to be found!
+We just started the website, and it already features some amazing discoveries!

 European Climate Realist Network